ROLES AND TASKS OF THE KINGDOM OF GOD

 There will be no more night.
 They will not need the light of a lamp or the light of the sun, for the Lord God will give them light.
 And they will reign for ever and ever.
 (Revelation 22:5)

-To be a soldier in the army of the Lord.
 If my understanding is correct, there are two instances in the New Testament when the army of the Lord is active.
-The first is found in the nineteenth chapter of the Book of Revelation:
+The first is found in Revelation chapter 19:

 The armies of heaven were following him, riding on white horses and dressed in fine linen, white and clean.
 (Revelation 19:14)